 Parking at the Boston Cruise Terminal

-If you do drive to the terminal, parking is available at the South Boston Waterfront Transportation Center (406 Summer Street, Boston) and at the EDIC lot (12 Dry Dock Avenue).
+If you do drive to the terminal, parking is available at the South Boston Waterfront Transportation Center (a parking garage located at 406 Summer Street, Boston) and at the EDIC lot (a parking lot located at 12 Dry Dock Avenue).
+Both are in close proximity to the terminal, but it is a bit of a walk.
 A complimentary shuttle is available.
 Be sure to plan for enough time to park and board the shuttle, since that can take a while.
 Parking can be paid in advance, and for select dates, you’ll get a discount by paying early.

 Currently, guests can arrive at the terminal around 10:30 am, but boarding generally doesn’t start until noon.
-It’s best to check with your cruise line to see what their specific policies are.
+It’s best to check with your cruise line to see what their specific policies are as they may differ.

 Boarding at the Cruise Terminal

-If you are visiting Boston as a port of call, you’ll need to show your cruise stateroom keycard or other cruise line form of ID to be let into the terminal.
+If you are visiting Boston as a port of call, you’ll need to show your cruise stateroom keycard or other cruise line form of ID to be let into the terminal to return to your ship.

 Remember that the earlier you get to the ship, the earlier your vacation begins.
 In addition, if you arrive early, you’ll avoid some of the crowds at the terminal, and you’ll get a better parking spot.
 Check with your cruise line to see how they board.
 You may be encouraged to arrive later.

 If you are flying in for your cruise, I usually recommend that you arrive the day before.
 That way, you won’t have to be worried about flight delays derailing your cruise.
-The closest hotels to the Boston Cruise Terminal are the Seaport Boston and the Westin Boston Waterfront.
+The closest hotels to the Boston Cruise Terminal are the Seaport Hotel Boston and the Westin Boston Waterfront.
 The Element Seaport is pretty close as well.
+The Boston Harbor Hotel is a little further but is a beautiful hotel on the waterfront.

 Cruises From Boston

-Typically, you’ll find cruises from Boston to Canada, and cruises from Boston to Bermuda.
-These generally run from from April to November, with the majority of them over the summer.
+Typically, you’ll find cruises from Boston to Eastern Canada, and cruises from Boston to Bermuda (often stopping in New York).
+These generally run from April to November, with the majority of them over the summer.

 Here are some examples of cruise lines and itineraries that you’ll find out of Boston (note that these are just examples and they can vary by year)